 One such dal is Masoor Dal.
 Masoor Dal or Red Lentil Curry or Red Lentil Dal makes a great weeknight option because the lentils require no soaking and don't take much time to cook.
 Not to mention it's super creamy and delicious.

-For more Instant Pot recipes, check out my Andhra-style Tomato Dal / Tomato Pappu, Vegetable Pulao Instant Pot, Green Sabut Moong Dal, and Instant Pot Plain Khichdi.
+Check out my Andhra-style Tomato Dal / Tomato Pappu, Vegetable Pulao Instant Pot, Green Sabut Moong Dal, and Instant Pot Plain Khichdi.

 What is Masoor Dal (Red Lentils Dal)?